-7. Link to Corporate Priorities
+8. Link to Corporate Priorities

-Quality of Life Customers should be able to access the services they need, when they need them and in a way that suits them.
+Quality of Life Customers should be able to access the services they need when they need them, and in a way that suits them.
 Satisfaction with the Council and the services it provides are substantial factors in contributing towards a good quality of life.
 Efficient Services Development of further access to Council services through electronic means will lead to improved processes and more efficient services.
-Sustainable Growth Customer access should meet the demands created by growth within the Borough The Environment Remote customer access reduces the need for travel.
+Sustainable Growth The Environment